-7 Discussion and Future Plans
+8 Discussion and Future Plans

 This paper describes the latent variable model that we use to generate point estimates and measures of confidence for those ordinal V-Dem measures that multiple experts subjectively coded.
 This model provides a number of advantages over the standard practice-common among expert surveys within political science-of releasing rating means and standard deviations as point and confidence estimates, respectively.
+It builds upon a specific that also propagates posterior uncertainty (Coppedge, Gerring, Lindberg, Skaaning, Teorell et al. 2017).

-It builds upon a specific probability model, long used in the psychometric literature, to estimate rater reliability and to model a large class of DIF issues, allowing the model to adjust for variations in how raters conceptualize and apply ordinal scales to observations.
+probability model, long used in the psychometric literature, to estimate rater reliability and to model a large class of DIF issues, allowing the model to adjust for variations in how raters conceptualize and apply ordinal scales to observations.
 The traditional approach to analyzing expert-coded data with means and standard deviations may provide quite misleading point estimates, and measures of uncertainty, when reliability varies across experts and when items function differentially.
 Our approach adjusts estimates to account for both of these issues.
 Of course, our data present specific challenges that complicate our measurement efforts and we see the modelling framework described here as only a first step in an iterative measurement process.